toma1031/kanban_challenge/README.md

 * After that, go terminal command 'pip install -r requirements.txt'
 * You can download the library which you need to start App.
 * How to start App?
-* Go terminal and comand "python manage.py runserver"
+* Go terminal and comand "python manage.py migrate".
+After that, do command "python manage.py runserver"
 * You can see how App is.

 # Author